 - If you’re underweight before pregnancy, gain 28 to 40 pounds.

 - For multiple births, consult your doctor (usually you should gain about 35 to 45 pounds for twins).

 Reasons to Call Your Doctor Between Prenatal Visits

 You’ll be seeing your obstetrician, midwife or other prenatal care specialists on a regular basis over the next nine months but there are times you may need to call your doctor between prenatal checkups.
-Call your provider immediately if you experience any of the following symptoms:
+Call your physician or advanced practice provider immediately if you experience any of the following symptoms:

 - Unusual or severe cramping or abdominal pain

 - Significant reduction in the baby’s movements after 28 weeks (less than 10 movements in a 2-hour period).

 - Any bleeding in the second or third trimester